 For more information please see the programme for download below.

-The video recording of the conference will shortly be available on the Academy’s Youtube channel.
+The video recording of the conference is available on the Academy’s Youtube channel.

 Picture © Gerd Altmann